kiwicom/orbit/packages/orbit-tailwind-preset/README.md

 };
 ```

 The `content` property is required for Tailwind to [know which files to scan for classes](https://tailwindcss.com/docs/content-configuration).
 It should include the path to all your source files that use Tailwind classes.
 The path to the `@kiwicom/orbit-components` package is required for the component-specific classes to be scanned and built into the final CSS.
+(The `require.resolve` ensures it works inside of monorepos too).

 The `presets` property is required for Tailwind to [know which presets to use](https://tailwindcss.com/docs/presets).
 It should include the `orbitComponentsPreset` function, which returns the Orbit Tailwind preset.